 Stay Safe While Working in Public Locations

-Follow the tips below to protect your information from cybercriminals while working in public locations.
+Follow the tips below to protect your information and stay safe while working in public locations.

 Only Join Safe Networks

-When you log on to your work device from a public location, use a Virtual Private Network, or VPN.
+When you access your work device from a public location, always use a Virtual Private Network (VPN).
 VPNs create a private network and encrypt your internet activity to protect your information from cybercriminals.
 If you’re looking to install a VPN, Forbes has a list of the best VPN services of 2024.

-Always ensure you’re only joining safe Wi-Fi networks.
+Be mindful of networks you connect to.
 Don’t allow your devices to automatically connect to public Wi-Fi networks, and don’t connect to random hotspots.
 Another great practice is to disable Bluetooth on your devices when you aren’t using it.
-You don’t want unauthorized devices to connect to yours via Bluetooth.
+Leaving it on could allow unauthorized devices to connect to yours without your knowledge.

 Be Cautious When in Public